 Fortunately, there’s an easy (and relatively inexpensive) fix: renters insurance.

-For a couple hundred dollars a year, a renter’s policy insures your belongings from theft and damage and may provide compensation to help you move if your apartment becomes uninhabitable.
+For a couple hundred dollars a year, a policy from one of the best renters insurance companies insures your belongings from theft and damage and may provide compensation to help you move if your apartment becomes uninhabitable.

 We know you’re probably going to decline (or forget about) renter’s insurance unless you have to.
 (Note that some landlords require you to have renters insurance as a term of the lease.)
 Most renters take their chances and hope their apartment building won’t burn down.
 But renter’s insurance is an expense you should really consider.
 The $15-$30 a month payments could save you a lot of money and a lot of heartbreak.